 Let’s quickly review the new economic system that we are proposing in this book:

-- We start with the end in mind: we are designing a new economy where all participants in the economy have the opportunity to live happy, healthy, prosperous, fulfilling lives at a great standard of living.
-An economy where there is no poverty, and where there is none of the rampant inequality of the type seen in the United States today.
+- We start with the end in mind: the goal is a new economy where all participants in the economy have the opportunity to live happy, healthy, prosperous, fulfilling lives at a great standard of living, an economy where there is no poverty, and where there is none of the rampant inequality of the type seen in the United States today.
 Specifically:

 - Everyone gets high quality, healthy food

 - Everyone gets clean water and sanitation services